I

 It is usually a solitary creature and can move quite quickly in the water.
 The jellyfish generally swims in shallow coastal waters, where it may, unfortunately, sting unsuspecting swimmers or divers.

-In order to capture its prey, they releases venomous toxins through its nematocysts.
+To capture its prey, it releases venomous toxins through its nematocysts.
 This toxin can cause many symptoms, including abdominal pain, nausea, vomiting, and headaches.
 In severe cases, the toxin can even cause cardiac problems and neurological damage.

 The Irukandji jellyfish can be active during the day and night.
 During the warmer months, they move closer to shore and can be seen near the water’s surface.
 During the colder months, they move away from the coast and deeper into the ocean.

 One of the most interesting facts about the Irukandji jellyfish is that they are very active.
-Despite their small and fragile size, these jellyfish can swim at speeds of up to 1.5 meters per second, which is quite an impressive speed for such a small creature.
+Despite their small and fragile size, Irukandji jellyfish are capable swimmers, but their exact swimming speed is not well documented and is likely much slower than larger box jellyfish.

 Irukandji Jellyfish Habitat